 Storia: Ohio's 4th Grade eBook Collection

-INFOhio is pleased to provide Ohio’s 4th Grade Storia Collection.
-This collection of 160 titles was hand selected to support Ohio's Learning Standards for 4th grade.
-To get started, teachers who work with fourth grade students need to request an access code and add their class as explained in the Storia Getting Started Guide.
+This collection of 160 titles was selected to support Ohio's Learning Standards for 4th grade.
+To get started, teachers who work with fourth grade students need to request an access code and add their class as explained in the Getting Started with Storia document (provided by Scholastic, hosted in Dropbox).

 Preparing to use Storia for 2017-2018